shannonroivas/shannonroivas.github.io/index.md

 **National Science Foundation – $25,200** - _Doctoral Dissertation Research Improvement Grant (DDRIG): Wild primate responses to variation in feeding habitat quality_

 **The Leakey Foundation - $14,304** - _Research Grant_

 ---

-## Methodological Approaches

-**Archival Observational Data** - My work leverages the world's longest continuous wild primate research study, begun by Jane Goodall in 1960.
-I analyze data collected over the past 65 years that capture demography, reproduction, sociality, *and more* to answer questions about changes in behavior during habitat change.

-**Spatial Analysis** – I use historic behavioral data and remote-sensed imagery to construct Species Distribution Models of plants that serve as important foods for chimpanzees.
-This allows us to assess the feeding habitat quality of Gombe National Park at regular intervals across the last four decades.

-**Biomarker Analysis** – My extensive fieldwork experience includes applying non-invasive methods to collect hundreds of samples for measurement of urinary C-peptide of insulin in order to better understand how diet shapes energy availability in chimpanzees.

----